 That norm hardly ever applies with the Specialist Broker.
 It is mostly the confidence and trust placed in the Specialist, by their ultimate ‘capacity’, that is the crucial element to their business success.

 It is unlikely that we would feel able to adopt two Specialist ARs, in direct and frequent competition with one another.

 Also we would not take on any Specialist if we could not add some value, or if we knew nothing about the class of business or market in which they operated.

-That said, if what we have said here has struck a chord, then please contact James Sharp james dot sharp at teninsurance dot co dot uk in the first instance, for an exploratory chat.
+That said, if what we have said here has struck a chord, then please still get in contact for a chat.